Software-Engineering-2-PoliMi2024/opensbt-core/README.md

 angles: List[int] = (0, 0, 0, 0, 0)
 ```

-the second part is the definition of an array of search parameters.
+the **second part** is the definition of an array of search parameters `searchParams`.
 Each search parameter is defined by three characteristics:

 - `label`: the name of the parameter to be modified in the simulation.
 Must match a key in the scenario object.
 - `step`: the step size for the parameter, which defines how much the parameter will change in each iteration.
 - `range`: a list of two values, the first is the minimum value and the second is the maximum value.

+the **third part** is the `repetition` which defines how many times the simulation will be run with the same configuration.

 an example of a json input file for an experiment configuration is the following: